Starting your own art journal and want to know what basic art journal supplies you need to get you started?

 Invest in some good quality colored pencils as well as a set of watercolor pencils.
 These are a lot of fun to use and you can get some wonderful results from the combination.

-A set of colored pencils or watercolor pencils can be used to add color to your journal pages.
+A set of colored pencils or watercolor pencils can be used to add color to your art journals.
 I prefer watercolor pencils because they can be used dry or wet and they produce a beautiful, soft effect when used with water.

 Sharpie Markers are always great to have around and can be used for a variety of art and craft activities.
 They come in a range of bright colors, are permanent, and can be used on all surfaces.